fhs49807/SWD_Library/README.md

 - on LoanSuccess html --> rename header to reserve/loan success depending on method run✅
 - Return Media Page --> completed transactions are not removed from view
 - add returnMediaSuccess html page with details (return date✅, etc.) and fee calculations❌
-- add sections and shelf to successLoan page
+- add sections and shelf to successLoan page✅
+- add "must login first" error when accessing return media before logging in

 ## Database